The Best Laptops for Writers 2025 (Famous Authors Choice)

 WiFi 6

-Usually, you’ll only find the holy trinity in thin ultrabooks ( ASUS ZenBook, the Dell XPS 13, the Surface Pro, Lenovo X-Carbon we’ll talk about these soon)
+Usually, you only find this “holy trinity” in thin ultrabooks (think ASUS ZenBook, Dell XPS 13, Surface Pro, Lenovo X1 Carbon—don’t worry, we’ll get to those soon).

 We’ll talk about this in depth soon but first let me address what you’re thinking:

 Q: Why spend that much on a MacBook Air?
-Or even going for older models?
-Is that much better compared to the cheaper ultrabooks?
+Or even consider older models?
+Is it really that much better compared to cheaper ultrabooks?

-Apple places utmost importance on their keyboards and ergonomics.
-In fact, I dare say they prioritize ergonomics and design over hardware.
+Apple places the utmost importance on their keyboards and ergonomics.
+In fact, I’d argue they prioritize ergonomics and design over hardware.

-This approach is opposite to that of most companies, which tend to prioritize hardware components such as CPU, RAM, and GPU before focusing on keyboards, displays, and batteries.
-Many even leave keyboard design to chance after addressing the hardware aspects of their laptops.
+This approach is the opposite of most companies, which tend to focus on hardware components like CPU, RAM, and GPU first, leaving keyboards, displays, and batteries as secondary concerns.
+Many even treat keyboard design as an afterthought once the hardware specs are set.

 In contrast, Apple targets programmers, writers, artists, and students.

-Although these ultrabooks are very very good in terms of design & ergonomics.
-I have yet to find one that resembles the keyboards & overall design of the MacBook Air (including the OSX which is tailored for creative work).
+While ultrabooks are excellent in terms of design and ergonomics, I have yet to find one that matches the keyboard and overall design of the MacBook Air—not to mention macOS, which is tailored for creative work.

 What authors say: